kristinemlarson/gnssrefl/README.md

 *rinex2snr tgho 2019 1  -archive nz -doy_end 365*

-If your station name has 9 characters, the code assumes you are looking for a RINEX 3 file.
-However, it will store the SNR data using the normal 4 character name.
-This requires you install the **gfzrnx** executable that translates RINEX 3 to 2.
+If your station name has 9 characters (lower case please), the code assumes you are looking for a RINEX 3 file.
+However, my code will store the SNR data using the normal 4 character name. **You must install the gfzrnx executable that translates RINEX 3 to 2 to use RINEX 3 files in my code.** *rinex2snr* currently only looks for RINEX 3 files at CDDIS (30 sec) and UNAVCO (15 sec).
+There are more archive options in **download_rinex** and someday I will merge these.
+If you do have your own RINEX 3 files, I use the community standard, that is upper case except for the extension (which is rnx).
+I know, it is weird.

+Here are some examples for RINEX 3 conversions:

+*rinex2snr onsa00swe 2020 298*

+*rinex2snr at0100usa 2020 55*

+*rinex2snr mdo100usa 2020 290*

+*rinex2snr mkea00usa 2020 290*

+*rinex2snr p36000usa 2020 290*

 The snr options are mostly based on the need to remove the "direct" signal.
 This is not related to a specific site mask and that is why the most frequently used options (99 and 66) have a maximum elevation angle of 30 degrees.
-The mask is decided later when you need to run **gnssir**.
+The azimuth-specific mask is decided later when you need to run **gnssir**.
 The SNR choices are:

-- 66 is elevation angles less than 30 degrees (the default - you apply the mask in **gnssir**)
+- 66 is elevation angles less than 30 degrees (the default)
 - 99 is elevation angles of 5-30 degrees
 - 88 is elevation angles of 5-90 degrees
-- 50 is elevation angles less than 10 degrees (good for tall, high-rate applications)
+- 50 is elevation angles less than 10 degrees (good for very tall sites, high-rate applications)

-SNR option of 50 is generally best for really tall sites where you are using 1-Hz data.

 *orbit file options for general users:*